telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/filtering/grid-with-excel-like-filter.md

 ---
-title: Implement an Excel-Like Filter Menu
+title: Implement Excel-Like Filter Menus
-page_title: Implement an Excel-Like Filter Menu | Kendo UI Grid Widget
+page_title: Implement Excel-Like Filter Menus | Kendo UI Grid Widget
 description: "Learn how to implement an Excel-like filter menu in a Kendo UI Grid."
 slug: howto_gridfiltering_excellike_grid
 ---

-# Implement an Excel-Like Filter Menu
+# Implement Excel-Like Filter Menus

-The following example demonstrates how to set the Grid with Excel-like filter which has sorted and unique items.
+The following example demonstrates how to set the Grid with an Excel-like filter that has sorted and unique items.

 The example uses the [`columns.filterable.dataSource`](/api/javascript/ui/grid#configuration-columns.filterable.dataSource) property of the Grid to set a single Data Source for all filter menus.